forta-network/docs/docs/scanner-quickstart.md

 If the binary ever stops, it must be restarted.
 If you used a package installation method, there is a forta systemd service that can now be updated with your passphrase and config directory.

+The service definition can be found here: `/usr/lib/systemd/system/forta.service`

 Replace `<PASSPHRASE>` and `<CONFIG_DIR>` with the correct values.

 Example Config